 A Zoning By-Law is a by-law of general application to the entire municipality.
 As a general by-law, it may not be able to adequately deal with the unusual or unique conditions of specific properties.
 Strict application of the by-law could result in hardship in specific instances.
 The Variance process allows a Council to vary the application of the Zoning By-Law as it affects the person’s property in order to mitigate the adverse effects of the By-Law.

-A Variance may be applied for to vary the height, site area, site width, site coverage, separation distances, floor area and cubic contents of a building, front yard, side yard, rear yard, and dwelling unit density as they apply to an individual site.
-Any person may apply for a variation order, in accordance with the provisions of the Planning Act.
+A Variance may be applied for to vary such things as the height, site area, site width, site coverage, separation distances, floor area and cubic contents of a building, front yard, side yard, rear yard, and dwelling unit density as they apply to an individual site.
+If there is a number, it can usually be varied.
+IAny person may apply for a variation order, in accordance with the provisions of the Planning Act.

 A Variance that makes a change in the use of land can only be approved if it is a use that is substantially similar to a use that is permitted under the Zoning By-Law or a temporary change of land use for a period of not more than five years.